ivsall2012/AHDataModel/README.md

 init(with dict: [String: Any?]) func toDict() -> [String: Any]
 ```
-and also the informations produced by those two methods match the infomations you provide in
+and also the informations produced by those two methods match the informations you provide in
 ```Swift
 static func columnInfo() -> [AHDBColumnInfo]
 ```